LLM in telephony

 .
 The bot is waiting for the LLM to generate the text completely. - Sends the entire text to speech synthesis and waits until speech is synthesized for the entire text.

-- Plays the text.
+- Plays the speech.

 In this case, there might be a long pause of several seconds between the user request and the bot response.